awesomemotive/easy-digital-downloads/readme.txt

 8. Checkout Form Block - Default Theme

 == Changelog ==

+= 3.3.5.2 =
+* Checkout: Fixed a user's first/last name not saving to their WordPress account when registering during checkout.
+* Checkout: Fixed purchase data being sent to some gateways which process credit cards from form data.

 = 3.3.5.1 =
 * Stripe: Fixed issues with displaying and saving Stripe settings.